A trust-region method for derivative-free nonlinear constrained stochastic optimization: Stochastic nonlinear constrained optimization

 By combining the two surrogate models we balance two sources of approximation errors.
-On the one hand, there is the structural error in the approximation of the local surrogate models, cf. (\ref{eq:error_bound_on_noisy_surrogate_models}) which is controlled by the size of the trust region radius.
-On the other hand, we have the inaccuracy in the GP surrogate itself which is reflected by the standard deviation of the GP.
-Note that Algorithm~\ref{alg:noisy_trust_region_management} relates these two sources of errors by coupling the size of the trust region radii to the size of the credible interval through (\ref{eq:adjusted_black_box_evaluations}), only allowing the trust region radius to decrease if $\sigma_b(x_k^{(i)})$ becomes small.
+On the one hand, there is the structural error in the approximation of the local surrogate models,~cf. (\ref{eq:error_bound_on_noisy_surrogate_models}), which is controlled by the size of the trust-region radius.
+On the other hand, we have the inaccuracy in the GP surrogate itself which is reflected by the variance $\GPvar$ of the GP.
+Note that Algorithm~\ref{alg:noisy_trust_region_management} relates these two sources of errors by coupling the size of the trust-region radii to the size of the credible interval through (\ref{eq:adjusted_black_box_evaluations}), only allowing the trust-region radius to decrease if $\GPvar$ becomes small.

-We ensure posterior consistency\footnote{to be checked: is that correct?}, and thus $\sigma_b(x_k^{(i)})$ becoming smaller as $x_k$ approaches the optimal design, in two ways: at first we observe that the increasing number of black box evaluations performed by the optimizer during the optimization process helps to increase the quality of the Gaussian process approximation.
+Finally, we ensure $\GPvar$ becomes smaller as $x_k$ approaches the optimal design, in three ways: first, the increasing number of black box evaluations performed by the optimizer during the optimization process helps to increase the quality of the Gaussian process approximation \cite{Scheuerer2013, Wendland2004, Stuart2016}.
 However, these evaluations may be localized and geometrically not well distributed around the current iterate $x_k$.
-We therefore enrich the set black box evaluations by randomly sampling a point

-to improve the geometrical distribution of the regression points for the GP surrogates whenever a trial point is rejected.
-This can happen either when it appears to be infeasible under the current Gaussian process approximation-corrected black box evaluations (\ref{eq:adjusted_black_box_evaluations}), or whenever if gets rejected in {\tt STEP 3} in Algorithm~\ref{alg:simplified_NOWPAC}.
-Secondly, we progressively re-estimate the hyper-parameters in the Gaussian process regression to avoid problems with over-fitting \cite{Rasmussen2006, Cawley2007}.
-To compute the correlation lengths, $\{l_i^b\}_{i=1}^n$, and standard deviations, $\sigma_b$, we maximize the marginal likelihood \cite{Rasmussen2006}.
-In the present implementation of (S)NOWPAC this parameter estimation can be triggered either at user-prescribed numbers of black-box evaluations or after $\lambda_k\cdot n$ consecutive rejected or infeasible trial steps, where $\lambda_k$ is a user prescribed constant.
+We therefore, second, draw additional points, $\hat{x} \sim \mathcal{N}\left(x_k, \zeta_2 \sqrt{\rho_k} I\right)$, with $\zeta_2 = \frac{3}{10}$ by default \todo{FM: constant}, whenever a trial point is rejected to improve the geometrical distribution of the regression points for the GP surrogates.
+The rejection of a trial point can happen because it may be infeasible under the current GP-corrected constraint approximation (\ref{eq:adjusted_black_box_evaluations}), or the step is rejected in {\tt STEP 3} in Algorithm~\ref{alg:simplified_NOWPAC}.
+Third, in addition to enriching the set of regression points, SNOWPAC re-estimates the GP hyperparameters either after a user-prescribed number of black-box evaluations or after $\lambda_k\cdot n$ consecutive rejected or infeasible trial steps, where $\lambda_k$ is a user prescribed constant.
+This avoids problems with over-fitting \cite{Rasmussen2006, Cawley2007}.